microsoft/fluentui/packages/office-ui-fabric-react/src/components/Overlay/docs/OverlayDos.md

-- Do use a dark Overlay with a first-run experience.
+- Use a dark Overlay with a first-run experience.
-- Do use a white Overlay for dialogs and panels.
+- Use a white Overlay for dialogs and panels.